memtest86plus/memtest86plus/README.md

 Memtest86+ supports both the legacy keyboard interface (using I/O ports 0x60 and 0x64) and USB keyboards (using its own USB device drivers).
-One or the other can be selected via the boot command line, If neither is selected, the default is to use both.
+One or the other or both can be selected via the boot command line, If not specified on the command line, the default is to use both if the system was booted in UEFI mode, otherwise to only use the legacy interface.

 Older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards act like legacy keyboards connected to ports 0x60 and 0x64.
 This